brandonhuang/globely/README.md

 3. Direct your browser to http://localhost:8000
   You should be able to see all your changes on refresh.

+## All your Laravel questions can be answered here https://laracasts.com/series/laravel-5-fundamentals

-## Don't forget to git branch when working on a feature.
+### Don't forget to git branch when working on a feature.